Ainnelise Niyvold Liundbye UPDATED: 21 FEB 2021

 The fighters have their hair traditionally set in a vertical topknot.
 We don’t quite understand the sumo wrestling game and etiquette, but we do understand the basic rule, that the one who is turned over, is the loser.

 We spot an excessive and overwhelming amount of bare skin among the fighting sumo wrestlers.
-It is hard to describe them: beefy or fleshy … I really don’t know how to characterise them.
-What is indisputable is their bellies, thighs and arms being exposed in the training room.
+What is indisputable are their bellies, thighs and arms being exposed in the training room.
 They fight in the arena as if it were an important battle.
 This is actually also what it precisely, at this very moment, appears to be for the individuals concentrated on the sumo wrestling game within the ring.

 ” The sumo training and the heavy Japanese wrestlers are absolutely unique!”